presicion25/Azure-Cloud-SOC/README.md

   ## Architecture Before Hardening

-  Before hardening, all resources were exposed to the internet with public endpoints with the Network Security Group firewalls wide open.
+  Before hardening, all resources were exposed to the internet with public endpoints and the Network Security Group firewalls were wide open.
   <br />
   <br />
   ![Architecture Diagram](https://imgur.com/TcINeqM.png)